teuben/dc2019/scripts4paper/DC_script.md

-For "SDpar" we can also define a channel-cut-out from the SD image to reduce channel range translated into the combined product
+For "SDpar" we can also define a channel-cut-out from the SD image to reduce channel range translated into the combined product.
+If specsetup = 'INTpar', the cut-out-channel inputs are ignored.

        startchan = 30  #None  # start-value of the SD image channel range you want to cut out endchan   = 39  #None  #   end-value of the SD image channel range you want to cut out